xamarin/GoogleApisForiOSComponents/Firebase.Auth/component/GettingStarted.md

 If the new account was successfully created, the user is signed in, and you can get the user's account data from the user object that's passed to the callback method.

+_**Note:**_ _To protect your project from abuse, Firebase limits the number of new email/password and anonymous sign-ups that your application can have from the same IP address in a short period of time.
+You can request and schedule temporary changes to this quota from the Firebase console._

 ### Sign in a user with an email address and password

 When a user signs in to your app, pass the user's email address and password to `Auth.SignIn` instance method (don't forget to import `Firebase.Auth` namespace):